uds-lsv/platon/README.md

 Platon is a domain-specific language for authoring dialog systems based on Groovy, a dynamic programming language for the Java Virtual Machine (JVM).
-Platon is a fully-featured tool for dialog management that is also particularly suitable for, but not limited to, rapid prototyping, making it possible to create a basic multilingual dialog system with minimal overhead and then gradually extend it to a complete system.
+It is a fully-featured tool for dialog management that is also particularly suitable for, but not limited to, rapid prototyping, making it possible to create a basic multilingual dialog system with minimal overhead and then gradually extend it to a complete system.